sumitkumar-tci/SMSA-AI-Bot/ARCHITECTURE_MERMAIDV0.2.md

 **Data Sources:**
 - **JAK_PROD**: User registration table (name, phone, registration_date)
 - **CACHE**: Frequently accessed user profiles (TTL: 1 hour)

-**Why This Component:**
-- Transcript: "But you need to use my name as long as I have an account.
-The appreciation or the hello message should be...
-'Hi Mahmoud how are you?'"
-- Personalizes user experience from first interaction
-- Builds trust and engagement

 ### 5. Merchant Recommendation Flow